Since the days of phone farming, I’ve always been interested in the world of free Bitcoin faucets.

 Note: Cointiply doesn’t charge a fee for withdrawing coins, which is a plus!

-Also note: You need a minimum of $5 in Bitcoin and $3 in DOGE coins to cash out.
+Also note: The Cointiply minimum payout amount is $5 in Bitcoin and $3 in Dogecoins to cash out.

 Cointiply states you can earn 5% annual interest if you bank 35,000 coins or more with them, but I wouldn’t risk this amount of coins in their system since you never know when things go up in flames.

-I’ve seen a lot of chattering about Cointiply on the web, so I wanted to highlight what real users are saying to get a feel for this platform.
+I’ve seen a lot of chatter about Cointiply on the web, so I wanted to highlight what real users are saying to get a feel for this platform.

-For starters, Cointiply has one of the highest ratings I’ve ever seen on Trustpilot:
+For starters, Cointiply has one of the highest ratings I’ve ever seen on Trustpilot, with a 90% excellent score and over 1,400 reviews:

 Let me tell you, this just doesn’t happen in the world of GPT websites.

-If you read the positive reviews, they’re all a jumble of non-gramatically correct praise coming from accounts that only have 1 review all-time…highly suspicious.
+If you read the positive reviews, they’re all a jumble of non-grammatically correct praise coming from accounts that only have 1 review all-time…highly suspicious.

 I wouldn’t be surprised if Cointiply is buying positive reviews, but hey, that’s just my theory.